 Grebes are fantastic swimmers and divers.
-Grebes expel air from the body and their feathers so that they can swim below the surface.
+Grebes expel air from the body and their feathers to swim below the surface.
 This is an excellent technique for keeping safe.
 They can also lower themselves in the water by altering their specific gravity.
 This allows them to have their head or bill showing.

-Grebes prefer to stay away from saltwater and prefer fresh water and can be found on lakes and ponds.
+Grebes prefer to stay away from saltwater and prefer fresh water, which can be found in lakes and ponds.

-Several species of grebes are fully aquatic and do not set foot on land in their lives.
-Some grebes species build their nests on the water, tethered to a nearby overhang, or growth from below.
+Several grebes are fully aquatic species and do not set foot on land in their lives.
+Some grebes species build their nests on the water, tethered to a nearby overhang, or grow from below.

 The floating nests serve a few purposes.
-First, they do not get flooded, such as nests on land, but float on top of the water.
+First, they do not get flooded, like nests on land, but float on the water.

-The nests are made out of vegetation, and as this rots, it creates heat.
+The nests are made out of vegetation, creating heat as it rots.
 This heat helps to incubate the eggs.

 Grebes have short wings and are not good flyers.
 Their feet, rather than being fully webbed, have broad lobes.
-The lobal membrane outlines the three front toes.
-Grebes have legs that are attached far back on the body.
+The global membrane outlines the three front toes.
+Grebes have legs that are attached far back to the body.
 This does not allow them to move well on land.

-They also have a short tail and are known as tailless water birds.
+They also have short tails and are known as tailless water birds.
 The feathers are vestigial and almost invisible.

 The plumage of grebes is striking and colorful.
-Grebes have an elaborate courtship and are thought to have some of the most amazing courtship rituals.
+Grebes have an elaborate courtship and are thought to have some of the most fantastic courtship rituals.

 Some species of grebes eat their feathers, although it is unknown why.
 Their stomachs can contain large numbers of feathers.
 Others, such as the Western grebe, run side by side over the water with their mate.
-Other species use songs that are sung by the male and female as a duet.
+Other species use songs that the male and female sing as a duet.

-The least grebe measures 8-10 inches (20-25 cm) and has a gray head, neck, and underparts in summers.
-They are a buff color on the flanks, which is barred.
+The least grebe measures 8-10 inches (20-25 cm) and has a gray head, neck, and underparts in summer.
+They are a buff color on the flanks, which are barred.

 The least grebe has yellow eyes and a dark bill which is very small.
 In winter, the least grebe becomes lighter in color with a white throat.

 They can be found in ponds, preferring them to be overgrown.
 They use ponds and pools for breeding between March and September.
-Their nests are a mass of vegetation that can be found around pond growth.
+Their nests are a mass of vegetation found around pond growth.
 They usually lay between 2 to 7 white eggs.
-The eggs usually hatch around 21 days—both the male and female look after the eggs while incubating.
+The eggs typically hatch around 21 days; the male and female look after the eggs while incubating.

 The least grebe can be found in Texas, where they also breed.
 The least grebe stays local and does not migrate.
 They have a distinctive sound, much like a clanging note.

 The pied-billed grebe is a large, chunky species measuring 12-15 inches (30-38 cm).
 Their name comes from their large, stout, conical bill.
-In summer, they are brown on their upper with buff or barred brown flanks.
+They are brown on their upper in summer with buff or barred brown flanks.

-In winter, the throat and bill are white, but in summer, the neck has a black patch, and the bill is pale with a vertical black bar.
-They have an eye-ring which is pale throughout the year.
+The throat and bill are white in winter, but in summer, the neck has a black patch, and the bill is pale with a vertical black bar.
+They have an eye ring that is pale throughout the year.

-The pied-billed grebe lives in ponds, slow-moving streams, swamps, shallow bays of lakes with emergent and aquatic vegetation during the hotter months.
-Still, in winter, they prefer larger freshwater areas, along with saltwater estuaries, bays, and tidal creeks.
+The pied-billed grebe lives in ponds, slow-moving streams, swamps, and shallow bays of lakes with emergent and aquatic vegetation during the hotter months.
+Still, in winter, they prefer larger freshwater areas and saltwater estuaries, bays, and tidal creeks.

 They breed in freshwater ponds, bays, and lakes between April and May.
 They use a floating nest of plant material that is attached to vegetation.
 They have between five to seven eggs, which come in white, green, or light blue.
-Both the male and the female share incubation duties and last between 21 to 24 days.
+The male and female share incubation duties and last between 21 and 24 days.

 The pied-billed grebe breeds throughout the United States and up into southern Canada.
-The pied-billed grebe does migrate, leaving when ice begins to form in the northern and central parts of their range in winter.
-They return in spring when the ice begins to melt.
+The pied-billed grebe does migrate, leaving when ice forms in the northern and central parts of their range in winter.
+They return in spring when the ice starts to melt.

 They can be extremely noisy in spring, with a loud voice.
 Their call sounds like kow-kow-kow repeated a dozen times, which speeds up to kow-uh by the end of the dozen or so calls.

 The horned grebe is strikingly beautiful and colorful.
 The horned grebe measures 12-14 inches (31-36 cm).
 They have a golden crest extending from their eyes in summer with a black head.
-Their neck and underparts are rust red.
-In the colder winter months, they have a white fore neck and underparts and are darker above.
+Their neck and underparts are rust-red.
+They have a white fore neck and bottoms in the colder winter months and are darker above.
 They have a thick, pointed, straight bill.

 In summer, the horned grebe likes to live in freshwater ponds and protected bays and lakes.
 In winter, however, they prefer inshore saltwater, closer but not on the coast.
-They breed between May and June in overgrown bays, marshes, and lakes.
+They breed in overgrown bays, marshes, and lakes between May and June.

 There is usually one nest in a pond.
 They use a floating nest, which they tether to plants in the water.
-Both the male and female look after the eggs, which hatch between 20-25 days.
-The horned grebe nest can have up to 10 eggs in it at one time, although this can also be as low as 3.
-Two females may use the same nest when there are more than 5 eggs.
-Eggs are usually bluish-white
+The male and female look after the eggs, which hatch between 20-25 days.
+The horned grebe nest can have up to 10 eggs at once, although this can also be as low as 3.
+Two females may use the same nest when there are more than five eggs.
+Eggs are usually bluish-white.

 The horned grebe breeds in western Canada, except in the bitterly cold north.
-They migrate to the northern United States in winter to the Atlantic coast, the Gulf Coast, and California on the Pacific coast.
+In winter, they migrate to the northern United States to the Atlantic coast, the Gulf Coast, and California on the Pacific coast.